elves/elvish/NEXT-RELEASE.md

 -   The `ord` command is now deprecated.
 Use `str:to-codepoints` instead.

+-   The `has-prefix` command is now deprecated.
+Use `str:has-prefix` instead.

+-   The `has-suffix` command is now deprecated.
+Use `str:has-suffix` instead.

 The following deprecated features trigger a warning when the code is evaluated:

 -   Using `:` in slice indicies is deprecated.
 Use `..` instead.